Dimensions of Wellness

 Environmental Wellness includes trying to live in harmony with the earth by understanding the impact of your interaction with nature and your personal environment, and taking action to protect the world around you.
 It also involves protecting yourself from environmental hazards such as air pollution, ultraviolet radiation in the sunlight, chemicals, noise, water pollution, and second-hand smoke.
 Environmental wellness also includes taking time to enjoy and appreciate the natural world.

-Below are some UMB, local, and national environmental wellness resources.
+Below are some UMB environmental wellness resources.

 UMB Office of Sustainability